rextechs/AzureIoTBootcamp/Day1-HOL1.md

 # Windows Server IoT 2019 + Azure IoT Edge (45 Min)

-In many use cases, a Windows Server IoT 2019 can be used an IoT edge gateway that connects local devices and sensors to the cloud services and apps.
+In many use cases, a Windows Server IoT 2019 can be used an IoT edge gateway that connects local devices and sensors to cloud services and apps.
 In this lab, we're going to walk you through how to turn a Windows Server IoT 2019 server into an IoT edge gateway.
 We will use virtual machines for this lab, however, the same steps described in this article can be applied to a Windows Server IoT 2019 on a physical machine.

 In this lab you learn how to: